loicortola/training-advanced-java/README.md

 Make a copy of **archive-aggregator-webapp.properties** (in training-advanced-java/src/main/resources) to **env-**archive-aggregator-webapp.properties in $AA_SETUP_DIR/conf.
 * Override all "override with env-designmyapp-engine.properties" fields.
 Make a copy of logback.xml (in training-advanced-java/conf) to $AA_SETUP_DIR/conf.

+### 6. Testing

+A nodejs based bot has been created to facilitate the app testing.
+Install node, then browse to training-advanced-java/bot folder.

+ * Create a directory named **archives**
+ * Insert 12 dummy zip files named fileX.zip (where X is 1 to 12)
+ * Test with the following command: **node client**